kingg22/ktorgen/README.md

   <img src="docs/jetbrains_highlights.png" alt="jetbrains_highlights">
   </details>

-  Now `@Header` is repeatable and type-safe because follow the format `name: value`, parse it, [problems with vararg empty](https://github.com/kingg22/ktorgen/commit/06e4e7fc4fdd2fd796d84ee8e959dfa61ff11646) is very annoying
+  Now `@Header` is repeatable and type-safe because follow the format `name: value` parse it, problems with vararg empty is very annoying.

 ### Additional configuration for Kotlin Multiplatform projects with code in commonMain
-If you're coming from ktorfit, this configuration was applied by the ktorfit gradle plugin.
+*If you're coming from ktorfit, this configuration was applied by the ktorfit gradle plugin.*
 ```kotlin
 kotlin {
   sourceSets.commonMain {